carasso/splogger/README.md

-This is not the place to learn Splunk Search Processing Language (SPL), but the following example searches will give you a basic idea of some of the power available with easy:
+This is not the place to learn Splunk Search Processing Language (SPL), but the following example searches will give you a basic idea of some of the power:

 Show the top 10 users of my apps: